robert-westenberger/knowledgebase/computer-science/algorithms/algorithm-analysis.md

    }
 }
 ```

+## Recursion
+The time complexity of a recursive function depends on the number of times the function is called and the time complexity of a single call.
+The total time complexity is the product of these values.

 ## Best-Case, Worst-Case, and Average-Case Complexity
 " "-Case refers to the resources (computations, memory) required for an algorithm to finish.